oxyzhg/dragable-area/README.md

-# DragableArea
+# DraggableArea

-> A dragable component for vue.
+> A draggable component for vue.

 ## 配置